NITCbase/nitcbase.github.io/docs/Design/Cache Layer/OpenRelTable.md

     /**** setting up Relation Catalog relation in the Attribute Cache ****/

-    // let listHead be used to hold the head of the linked list of Attribute Cache entries.
+    // listHead will hold the head of the linked list of Attribute Cache entries.
     AttrCacheEntry* listHead;

     for i from 0 to 5: